Do you consider yourself a strong or a weak woman?

 Strong Made Weak; Weak Made Strong

 “The foolishness of God is wiser than men, and the weakness of God is stronger than men” (1 Cor.
-1:25, emphasis added).
+1:25).

-But to us who are being saved, we gaze at the cross and celebrate.
-“Strength!” we shout.
+But those of us who are being saved gaze at the cross and shout, “Strength.”

-God refuses to save Himself so He might save us.
-The Strong One is made weak so we, the weak, can be made strong.
+God the Son refused to save Himself so He might save us.
+The Strong One was made weak so we, the weak, can be made strong.

 What weakness can you boast about today?
 How might God want to showcase His strength through your particular weakness?